Q: How does acupuncture work?

 We use sterile, disposable needles.
 Pain tolerance varies with the individual but VERY often, treatment can be entirely painless.

-Q: I’m a new patient, can you tell me what to expect in a basic summary?
+Q: I’m a General New Acupuncture Patient, can you tell me what to expect in a basic summary?

 Acupuncture treatments include: tongue and pulse diagnosis, history, and acupuncture visit.
-Electro-acupuncture, gua sha, cupping, and/or auricular therapy included when appropriate at no extra fee.
+Electro-acupuncture, gua sha, cupping, and/or auricular therapy are included when appropriate at no extra fee.
 The treatment price does not vary based on services, only with additional medicines purchased.
 Lab exams, herbal formulas, enzymes, or supplements are not included in the prices.
 Chiropractic treatments include structural assessment, adjustments, and home exercises to improve results’ longevity.

 New patient visit for LENS includes LENS intake and treatment $120